 Typically, there are no maximum or minimum capital requirements for a company.
-However, in some sectors a company must be able to meet certain capital threshold requirements before it is permitted to start business, e.g. a minimum capital requirement of VND3,000 billion (equivalent to USD129 million) is required for a commercial bank.
+However, in some sectors a company must be able to meet certain capital threshold requirements before it is permitted to start business,

 Company Charter

 The Company Charter is one of the documents that governs the incorporation and operation of the Company.
 The Company Charter determines the competence, duties and obligations conferred on the board of directors and its shareholders/owners.